by Portia Yeboaa (YES 2016-17, Ghana, hosted by YFU in Milwaukee, WI)

 I began by meeting with the local priest in the village of Atronie in the Brong Ahafo region to ask if I could meet with some of the girls and women after church and to ask his help in spreading the word about the project.
 Also, alongside this project, I thought it would be a good opportunity to provide eye care screenings for the local residents including some from nearby villages.
 The screenings were provided by my brother, Dr. Igantius Yeboah, an optometrist, and two of his colleagues.

-Thanks to the planning that we had started weeks earlier and the word of mouth, we had a very good turnout for the first meeting last month.
-I met with 20 girls and distributed the Red Elephant Project feminine hygiene kits I received from Hope Without Borders (all kits are put together by volunteers).
+Thanks to the planning that we had started weeks earlier and word of mouth, we had a very good turnout for the first meeting last month.
+I met with 20 girls and distributed the Red Elephant Project feminine hygiene kits I had received from Hope Without Borders (all kits are put together by volunteers).

 I taught the girls in their native language how to use and take responsibility for the care of their REP kits so that components stay healthy and the girls do as well.
 I put on a pair of panties over my hand and demonstrate how the shield and liners work.
 The girls are also taught how to properly clean and reuse the materials.